Kicksecure/security-misc/README.md

 -   Disable merging of slabs with similar size which reduces the risk of triggering heap overflows and limits influencing slab cache layout.

--   Provides option to enable sanity checks and red zoning via slab debugging.
-    Not reccommened due to implicit disabling of kernel pointer hashing.

 -   Enable Memory zeroing at both allocation and free time which mitigate some use-after-free vulnerabilities by erasing sensitive information in memory.